2016 American League Division Series: Game 3

 Looking to eliminate the Rangers from the playoffs for the second consecutive year, the Blue Jays sent American League ERA leader Aaron Sanchez to the mound in Game 3.
 The Rangers countered with starter Colby Lewis.
 The Rangers took their first lead of the series in the top of the first with a walk to Carlos Gómez, a stolen base, and back-to-back groundouts.
 The Blue Jays, though, took that lead away immediately in the bottom of the same inning with a two-run home run by Edwin Encarnación and a shot by Russell Martin, making the score 3–1, Jays.
 The Rangers chipped away in the third with an Elvis Andrus home run to cut the score to 3–2.
 But the Blue Jays pulled ahead in the bottom of the same inning on an RBI double by Josh Donaldson that just stayed fair down the right field line and knocked Lewis out of the game, followed by an RBI single by Encarnación off Tony Barnette to make it 5–2.
 The Rangers made it a one-run game again with a two-run home run to dead center by Rougned Odor.
 Sanchez would pitch into the sixth inning, leaving with two runners on and a 5–4 lead.
 Joe Biagini would allow a double to Mitch Moreland that just got out of the reach of Kevin Pillar that scored two runs and gave the Rangers a 6–5 lead.
 In the bottom of the sixth, a passed ball by Jonathan Lucroy with the bases loaded allowed Troy Tulowitzki to score the tying run.
 The game would go into the tenth inning tied at six.
 Rangers pitcher Matt Bush, pitching his third inning of relief, gave up a leadoff double to Donaldson.
 After an intentional walk to Encarnación and a José Bautista strikeout, Martin hit a ground ball to shortstop Andrus.
 Andrus flipped the ball to Odor, who recorded the out at second and then threw on to first base in an attempt to double up Martin.
 But the throw went wide of first, drawing Moreland off the base and allowing Martin to reach safely; in the meantime, Donaldson never stopped running from second base and he was able to score the winning run when he slid safely under Moreland's throw to the plate.
 Rangers manager Jeff Banister called for a video review to see if Encarnación had interfered with the throw to second but the call was upheld to end the game and series.
-Odor's error was first time in MLB history that any postseason series ended on an error.
-This is the Rangers' last postseason appearance to date.
+Odor's error was the first time in MLB history that any postseason series ended on an error, and the only time until Game 4 of the 2025 NLDS.
+This would be the Rangers' last postseason appearance until 2023.